thunderrabbit/robnugen-journal-entries/2019/11/28found-my-old-art.md

 and they have a shortlink on art.robnugen.com https://art.robnugen.com/iss09

-This is the first set I have unarchived; I do not know what other URLs I will find that do not match the current convention of art.robnugen.com/art (where the second art is specific to the piece(s)).
+This is the first set I have pulled out of a box in my closet; I do not know what other URLs I will find that do not match the current convention of art.robnugen.com/art (where the second art is specific to the piece(s)).
 Therefore I am not yet ready to write their latest URL on the back.
 (10+ years after they were finished) At this point, I think I will write it only if their future new owner wants it written.

 And I just realized a good way to validate editors on the wiki.
 If they send me a photo of the date and the image and their preferred